andrew/ultimate-awesome/README.md

 - [awesome-campus-expert](https://github.com/campus-experts/awesome-campus-expert) - 🕶 An awesome list of resources for campus experts! 🕶.
 - [awesome-machine-learning-portugues](https://github.com/italojs/awesome-machine-learning-portugues) - Um plano de estudos para o aprender machine learning em português.
 - [awesome-uncopyright](https://github.com/johnjago/awesome-uncopyright) - Curated list of all things public domain.
-- [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
 - [awesome-entity-component-system](https://github.com/jslee02/awesome-entity-component-system) - :sunglasses: A curated list of Entity-Component-System (ECS) libraries and resources.